 How to end the nasty Eczema/food feedback loop

-A healthy gut microflora modulates or calms down your immune system, making you resistant to the negative effects from eating a particular foods.
+A healthy gut microflora modulates or calms down your immune system, making you resistant to the negative effects of eating a particular food.
 This means you can maintain a regular diet without the concern of exacerbating your Eczema condition.

 This is also true for your skin: a healthy skin microflora can calm your skin’s immune system and diminish your reaction towards environmental and food allergens.

 If you can manage your immune system, you can manage your Eczema.